My Man Godfrey: Modern

+Critics have also praised the elegant set design and costumes, particularly Travis Banton's costume designs.

 Awards and honors

 My Man Godfrey was the first movie to be nominated in all four acting categories, in the first year that supporting categories were introduced.
 It is also the only film in Oscar history to receive a nomination in all four acting categories and not be nominated for Best Picture.
 It was the only film to be nominated in these six categories and not receive any award until 2013's American Hustle.